Use for molecular confirmation of suspected structural hemoglobinopathy or β thalassemia on fetal samples.

 New York DOH Approval Status

-Fetal Specimen: Four (4) T-25 flasks at 80% confluent of cultured amniocytes or cultured chorionic villus sampling (CVS).
+Fetal specimen: Two (2) T-25 flasks at 80% confluent of cultured amniocytes or cultured chorionic villus sampling (CVS).

 Cultured Amniocytes or Cultured CVS: Fill flasks with culture media.
-Transport four (4) T-25 flasks at 80 percent confluent of cultured amniocytes or cultured CVS filled with culture media.
+Transport two (2) T-25 flasks at 80 percent confluent of cultured amniocytes or cultured CVS filled with culture media.
 Backup cultures must be retained at the client's institution until testing is complete.
 If the client is unable to culture amniocytes, this can be arranged by contacting ARUP Client Services at (800) 522-2787 ext.
-2141 prior to test submission.
+2141 prior to test submission

 Maternal Whole Blood Specimen: Transport 3 mL whole blood.
 (Min: 2 mL).